X-PLUG/mPLUG-Owl/README.md

 ![Training paradigm and model overview](assets/case_2.png "Training paradigm and model overview")

 ## News
+* 🔥 [05.19] mPLUG-Owl is now *natively support Huggingface* style usage with Huggingface Trainer.
+Users can train their customized models with only *a single V100 GPU* now!
+We also refactorize the project code and much easier to use.
+The offline demo can be inferenced with only *a single 16GB T4 GPU* with *8 bits* support!
 * 🔥 [05.16] We retrain our model based on video-image-text data.
 Online demo has been updated and new checkpoints and improved code are coming soon.
 * 🔥 [05.16] Online demo on [HuggingFace](https://huggingface.co/spaces/MAGAer13/mPLUG-Owl) now supports 8 bits!
 * 🔥 [05.12] Online demo and API available on [Replicate](https://replicate.com/joehoover/mplug-owl)!